-Duty What this Means Action By Whom Risk Assessment Leadership: Executive Principal, Governors have been given Prevent Training by Prevent Executive Principal.
-Assess the risk of children being Governors and SLT have a good Lead, M Gallop, 14.4.16.
-Prevent Lead. drawn into terrorism. understanding of their own and The SLT have been given Prevent Training 25.1.16 by Prevent Academy's responsibilities in relation to Lead.
-Update given to all staff by Mary Gallop on 19.09.16. the Prevent Duty?
+Duty What this Means Action By Whom Risk Assessment Leadership: Executive Principal, Governors have been given Prevent Training by Prevent Executive Assess the risk of children being Governors and SLT have a good Lead, M Gallop, 14.4.16.
+Principal. drawn into terrorism. understanding of their own and The SLT have been given Prevent Training 25.1.16 by Prevent Lead.
+Academy's responsibilities in relation Prevent Lead.
+Update given to all staff by Mary Gallop to the Prevent Duty? on 19.09.16.
 Mary Gallop/ Pauline Reid (Deputy Designated Safeguarding Leads) are Home Office Accredited Prevent Trainers.
 WRAP Training 10.11.15 - Misha Upadhyaya, Prevent Officer, Thames Valley Police.
-Partnership: The Academy has an M Gallop responsible for overseeing of the Prevent Action Prevent Lead. identified single point of contact (SPOC) Plan & updating SLT and Governors. in relation to Prevent.
-Staff can demonstrate a general All staff have copies of Keeping Children Safe in Education, Prevent Lead. understanding of the risks affecting September 2016. children and young people.
+Partnership: The Academy has an M Gallop responsible for overseeing of the Prevent Prevent Lead. identified single point of contact Action Plan & updating SLT and Governors.
+(SPOC) in relation to Prevent.
+Staff can demonstrate a general All staff have copies of Keeping Children Safe in Prevent Lead. understanding of the risks affecting Education, September 2016. children and young people.
 All Staff have been trained by Prevent Lead.
-All have been informed of their duties as set out in The Prevent Duty (DfE, June 2015) 25.1.16 Staff can identify individual children who The Prevent Lead has informed staff about signs and Prevent Lead. may be at risk of radicalisation and how indicators of radicalisation in Prevent Training.
-Teaching Staff to support them.
-25.1.16, Teaching Assistants - 7.3.16, 21.3.16.
-There is a clear procedure in place for All staff have read the Safeguarding Policy which includes a Prevent Lead. protecting children at risk of statement regarding the school's Prevent duty. radicalisation.
-All staff understand how to record and report concerns regarding risk of radicalisation.
+All have been informed of their duties as set out in The Prevent Duty (DfE, June 2015) 25.1.16 .
+Staff can identify individual children The Prevent Lead has informed staff about signs and Prevent Lead. who may be at risk of radicalisation indicators of radicalisation in Prevent Training.